bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 You may also notice that the command printed out a target named //pkg/word:word_test.
-We can also run just the specific test:
+We can also run just the specific target:

 ```
 $ bazelisk test //pkg/word:word_test